aadithya-vimal/PunchIn/README.md

 - 💾 **Real-time Sync** - All data synced with Firebase Firestore
 - 🎨 **Beautiful UI** - Modern gradient design with smooth animations
 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile
+- 🤖 **AI Assistant** - Ask questions about your schedule and attendance (Powered by Llama 3 via Groq)

 ## 🚀 Quick Start